 Take a look inside a typical BPO outfit, "where you will find airport-style frisking at the entrance a routine," said Raghu Iyer, a Bangalore-based call center worker.
 Agents (BPO workers) are required to surrender everything they carry, like mobile phones, PDAs, pens, notebooks and even tissue papers, which could enable smuggling data.

 Access to personal e-mail accounts is not allowed and firewalls block access to any Web site not necessary for work.
 At the end of the day, workers have to shred notes of conversation with customers, and workers are forbidden from socializing with non-employees during work hours.
-Visitors are required to seek
+Visitors are required to seek permission and are required to sign a document of non-disclosure as well.
+"Above all these measures, with closed-circuit TV cameras watching your every move, the job of a typical BPO worker has never been so suffocating," Iyer added.

 It may be uncomfortable for many workers, but "BPO firms have little choice but to follow more quality checks and more auditing, and impose more regulations that could be demanded by their customers," said Sudhin Apte, country manager of Forrester Research Inc. "The Indian BPO sector is reeling from the impact of a series of recent BPO-related fraud, which has big ramifications for the entire outsourcing industry."